dhouse87/Data-Analysis-Portfolio/README.md

 ## 🚀 What's Next?

-I’m actively working on new analytics projects and refining my skills in Tableau and Power BI.
+I’m actively working on new analytics projects and refining my skills in Tableau, Python and Power BI.
 I’m open to opportunities and collaborations where I can contribute insights and grow in a data-driven role.